The Legend of Zelda: 1998–2001: Transition to 3D

-After five years without a new game, the series made the transition to 3D with Ocarina of Time for the Nintendo 64, which was released in November 1998.
-This game, initially known as Zelda 64, retains the core gameplay of the previous 2D games, and was very successful commercially and critically, considered by many critics and gamers to be the best video game of all time, and ranking highly on IGN and EGM's "greatest games of all time" lists, as well as scoring perfect scores in several video game publications.
+The series made the transition to 3D with Ocarina of Time for the Nintendo 64, which was released in November 1998.
+This game, initially known as Zelda 64 and in development for the Japanese-only 64DD before converting to cartridge format when the hardware was delayed, retains the core gameplay of the previous 2D games.
+A new gameplay mechanic, lock-on targeting, enables more precise sword fighting in a 3D space by focusing the camera on a nearby target and alters the player's actions relative to that target.
+The game heavily uses context-sensitive button play, having the player control various actions, each handled slightly differently, using only one button on the controller (e.g. standing next to a block and pressing A would make Link grab it, enabling him to push orpull it, but moving forwards into a block and tapping A has Link climb the block).
+The game debuted Link's horse, Epona, allowing Link to travel quickly across land and fire arrows from horseback.
+Ocarina of Time was very successful commercially and critically, considered by many critics and gamers to be the best video game of all time, and ranking highly on IGN and EGM's "greatest games of all time" lists, as well as scoring perfect scores in several video game publications.
 In February 2006, it was ranked by Nintendo Power as the best game released for a Nintendo console.
-The game was originally developed for the poorly selling, Japanese-only 64DD, but was converted to cartridge format when the 64DD hardware was delayed.
-A new gameplay mechanic, lock-on targeting, is used in the game, which focuses the camera on a nearby target and alters the player's actions relative to that target.
-Such mechanics allow precise sword fighting in a 3D space.
-The game heavily uses context-sensitive button play, which enabled the player to control various actions with Link using only one button on the Nintendo 64's controller.
-Each action was handled slightly differently but all used the 'A' button to perform.
-For instance, standing next to a block and pressing 'A' made Link grab it (enabling him to push/pull it), but moving forwards into a block and pressing 'A' allowed Link to climb the block.
-The game featured the first appearance of Link's horse, Epona, allowing Link to travel quickly across land and fire arrows from horseback.
-Those who preordered the game received a gold-coloured cartridge in a limited edition box with a golden plastic card affixed, reading "Collector's Edition".
-In some stores that had this "Collector's Edition" quickly sell out, a small and rare Zelda pin was given instead.
-It is the sword and shield emblem with "Zelda" written on it.
-Very few of them are known to remain.
-Ocarina of Time was re-released on the GameCube in 2002, when it was offered as a pre-order incentive for The Wind Waker in the U.S., Canada and Japan.
-It includes the cancelled 64DD expansion for Ocarina of Time known as Ura Zelda during development.
+The cancelled 64DD expansion for Ocarina of Time, known as Ura Zelda during development, was re-released on the GameCube in 2002 as a pre-order incentive for The Wind Waker in the U.S., Canada and Japan.
 Named Ocarina of Time Master Quest, the game was given reorganized dungeon layouts for greater difficulty.
-Europe continued to receive this "Two-Game Bonus Disc" free in every copy of The Wind Waker, except for the discounted Player's Choice version.
-Ocarina of Time was available through the Wii's Virtual Console service.
-Nintendo re-released it for the Wii U Virtual Console in July 2015.
-Ocarina of Time 3D for the 3DS, featuring remade graphics and stereoscopic 3D, was released in mid-June 2011.
-Ocarina of Time has been made available on the higher tier of Nintendo Switch Online in HD resolution.
+Europe would receive this "Two-Game Bonus Disc" free in every copy of The Wind Waker, except for the discounted Player's Choice version.
+Ocarina of Time was available through the Wii and Wii U's respective Virtual Console services and Ocarina of Time has been made available through Nintendo Classics in HD resolution on Nintendo Switch and Nintendo Switch 2.
+Ocarina of Time 3D for the Nintendo 3DS, featuring remade graphics and stereoscopic 3D, was released in June 2011.